chen-ziwen/tlm/README_EN.md

 ```
 $ tl set-translation baidu -a 123456 -s abcdefghijklmnopqrstuvwxyz

-  Set the application ID and key of Baidu Translation Platform.
+  Set the application ID and key of Baidu Translation Platform

 $ tl ls

-  View the list of translation platforms and the currently selected platform.
+  View the list of translation platforms and the currently selected platform

 $ tl use youdao

- Use Youdao translation platform for translation.
+ Use Youdao translation platform for translation

 $ tl ls langs

- View the currently available source and target language codes.
+ View the currently available source and target language codes

 $ tl set-langs -s en -t zh

- Set the translation source language to English and the target language to Chinese.
+ Set the translation source language to English and the target language to Chinese

 $ tl p hello world

- tl p Keep up with the text that needs to be translated.
+ tl p Keep up with the text that needs to be translated
 ```
 ## Supported Platforms